Athens, Ontario

 Each year, a summer fair is held, called "Cornfest".
 This fair celebrates the harvest of corn and is held on the 3rd Saturday of August annually.
 Another celebration that is held each year is called the "Farmersville Exhibition", and is also known as "Steam Fair."
 This fair celebrates the agricultural heritage of the town, and includes steam engines and antique tractors.
 This takes place in July.

 Athens has its own high school Athens District High School, which is under the Upper Canada District School Board, as well as a live entertainment venue Joshua Bates Centre which features a series of live musical performances each year.

 Communities

 Aside from Athens, the township consists of the communities of: Anoma Lea, Beales Mills, Charleston, Glen Elbe, Glen Morris, Hayes Corners, Wiltsetown.
 The township administrative offices are located in Athens.

+Athens (designated place)

+Athens is recognized as a designated place by Statistics Canada.